Establishing theories in energy science.

 Q12.
 Application documents after screening

-Will the application documents be returned after selection processes?
+Will application documents be returned after the selection process?

 A12.
-No. None of the application documents will be returned to the applicant – regardless of the admission results.
+No. None of the application documents will be returned to applicant, regardless of the outcome of the selection process.

 Q13.
 Original documents